-The following findings occurred in SFY 2014:
+The following findings occurred in FY 2015:

-• Of the 8 counties providing COS, 4 counties contract with a provider and four counties use probation staff to implement the program.

-- Counties vary in format of seminar delivery.
+- Of the seven counties providing COS, three counties contract with a provider and four counties use probation staff to implement the program. - Counties vary in format of seminar delivery.
 Four counties offer the program over 2 days, 6 hours each day.
 Three counties offer the program over 3 days, 4 hours each day.
 One county offers the program over 4 days, 3 hours each day.
-One county also offers an alternative program which is 8 hours on a Saturday and 4 hours on a Wednesday evening.
-Due to the inconsistencies across counties more research is necessary to compare recidivism rates of the different formats so that format recommendations can be made.
-WSIPP will evaluate COS for this purpose. - One county has decided to discontinue their program due to significant cuts within their budget.

-All counties are now adhering to the 12 hour format in varying seminar delivery as indicated above.
-The county not adhering to this requirement put a plan in place to up their program hours from 9 to 12.
+One county also offers an alternative program which is 8 hours on a Saturday and 4 hours on a Wednesday evening. - All counties are adhering to the 12 hour format, as directed by the Quality Assurance Plan, in varying seminar delivery as indicated above.
 For the next fiscal year the focus will be to improve the tracking of COS starters and completers, program manual revision, and continued communication and training.